6 MIN READ

 Why does market capitalization matter and what does it say about a coin?
 The higher the market cap, the lower generally its volatility over time.
 Moreover, the higher the market cap, the higher the liquidity, making it possible to enter and exit trading positions at any time.
 The lower the market cap, the higher the risk-reward-ratio usually is.

-Crypto investments are never safe, but choosing a top 10 coin generally means you are investing in a well-vetted project with reputable team and backed by prestigious venture capital firms and/or institutional investors.
+Crypto investments are never safe, but choosing a top 10 coin generally means you are investing in a well-vetted project with a reputable team and backed by prestigious venture capital firms and/or institutional investors.

 3. Max Supply

 We know from fiat currencies that their value depends on the total amount of money in existence, in other words their total supply.
-Basic economics tell us: “Scarcity creates value”.
+Basic economics tells us: “Scarcity creates value”.
 The more money and supply, the lower its value (all things being equal).
 This gets tricky when it comes to a cryptocurrency, as tokens are issued as per a release schedule over time.

 Hence, there is a total supply and a max supply of tokens.
-The total supply describes the amount of tokens currently in circulation, the max supply the total amount of tokens that would ever be issued in the lifetime of that coin.
+The total supply describes the number of tokens currently in circulation, the max supply the total amount of tokens that would ever be issued in the lifetime of that coin.
 While the total market cap is based on current supply (total supply), the fully diluted market cap takes the max supply into account.
 Why does this matter?
 When evaluating if the current token price is attractive, judging by the market cap of the project, we must consider the total market cap vs. the fully diluted market cap.

 What may look attractive and cheap at first sight, could prove to be highly inflated when considering the actual max supply in the fully diluted market cap.
 The bigger the difference between total supply and max supply, the more caution is warranted as future token release could lead to the depreciation of the current market price.